$120B In Sales For Jet Makers

 If you would like to receive updates for my upcoming articles, please click the "Follow" text at the top of this page next to my profile.

-Disclosure: I am/we are long BA.
+Disclosure: I am/we are long BA, AER.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.